Chart Color Schemes

 Wallsend - Elermore Vale has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-AreaSearch has identified 38 projects that could impact the area, with key ones including Western Corridor Road Upgrades - Longworth Avenue and Minmi Road, 6-10 Council Street Apartments, Duncan Close Residential Development, and Infinite Early Learning Elermore Vale.
-The following list details those most likely to be relevant.
+Changes in local infrastructure, major projects, and planning initiatives significantly impact an area's performance.
+AreaSearch has identified 38 projects likely to affect the area.
+Notable ones include Western Corridor Road Upgrades - Longworth Avenue and Minmi Road, 6-10 Council Street Apartments, Duncan Close Residential Development, and Infinite Early Learning Elermore Vale.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.